triton-inference-server/server/docs/models_and_schedulers.rst

 By incorporating :ref:`multiple frameworks
 <section-framework-model-definition>` and also :ref:`custom backends
 <section-custom-backends>`, the Triton Inference Server supports a
 wide variety of models.
-The inference server also supports multiple :ref:`scheduling and batching configurations
-<section-scheduling-and-batching>` that further expand the class of
-models that the inference server can handle.
+Triton also supports multiple :ref:`scheduling and batching configurations <section-scheduling-and-batching>` that further expand the class of models that can be handled.

-This section describes *stateless*, *stateful* and *ensemble* models and how the inference server provides schedulers to support those model types.
+This section describes *stateless*, *stateful* and *ensemble* models and how Triton provides schedulers to support those model types.

 .. _section-stateless-models:

 Stateless Models
 ----------------

-With respect to the inference server's schedulers, a *stateless* model (or stateless custom backend) does not maintain state between inference requests.
+With respect to Triton's schedulers, a *stateless* model (or stateless custom backend) does not maintain state between inference requests.
 Each inference performed on a stateless model is independent of all other inferences using that model.

 Examples of stateless models are CNNs such as image classification and object detection.
 The :ref:`default scheduler